-Accelerated Program for Second-Degree Students (ABSN)
+Accelerated Program for Second-Degree Students (ABSN, DE and BSN Transfer Track)

-Class schedules listing the course numbers, course registry numbers, day, and time will be provided.
+Class schedules listing the course numbers, course registration numbers, day, and time will be provided.
+ABSN, DE and Transfer Track Students will self-register.

 Bookstore

 The Northeastern Campus Bookstore is located in the lower level of the Curry Student Center.
 Hours of operation are Monday through Thursday from 8:00 am to 8:00 pm, Friday from 8:00 am to 6:00 pm, Saturday from 8:30 am to 4:00 pm, and Sunday from 12:00 pm to 4:00 pm.
 To contact the bookstore by phone, call 617-373-2286.
 The bookstore is affiliated with Barnes and Noble bookstores.
 All required and recommended books can be viewed on the bookstore site at https://northeastern.bncollege.com/shop/northeastern/home under the "textbook" tab.